• Menu

 Visit

-The dog rests their chin on surface such as a chair or the handler’s leg.
-When visiting the handler, dog only approaches from the sides, never the front.
-This cue implies duration; the handler should be able to pet the dog, attach the leash, clip the collar, etc. while they rest their chin.
+The dog rests their chin on a surface such as a chair or the handler’s leg.
+When visiting the handler, the dog only approaches from the sides, never the front.
+This cue implies duration; the handler should be able to pet the dog, attach the leash, or clip the collar, etc., while the dog rests their chin.

 Tricks